weblearn22/ERPscanr/README.md

 ## Overview

-Event-related potentials (ERP) are a common signal of analysis in neuroscientific experiments.
-This project aims to summarize the ERP literature, using automated literature collection and text-mining of published research articles to summarize current findings, and examine patterns in the ERP literature.
+Event-related potentials (ERP) are a common signal of analysis in neuroscience experiments, with a large existing literature of ERP-related work.
+This project uses automated literature collection and text-mining of published research articles in order to help summarize the ERP literature, examining patterns and associations within and between ERP components.

 ## Project Guide

-To goal of this project is to map and annotate the existing literature related to the method of ERPs.
+To goal of this project is explore and summarize the existing ERP-related literature.
 In order to do so, we first manually curated a dictionary of all known ERP components that we could find.
-This list of ERP components is available viewable at /notebooks/Intro.ipynb.
+This list of ERP components and labels is viewable in the `SearchTerms` notebook.

-For data collection, this project employs main approaches to mining information:
+For data collection, this project employs main approaches for collecting literature data:
-- 'Count': a co-occurence analysis of ERP terms and other pre-defined terms of interest (cognitive and/or disorder-related association terms)
+- The 'Words' approach collects text and metadata, such as authors, journals, keywords and date of publication, from all articles that are found based on the search terms.
+This data is primarily used to characterize and build profiles of ERP components.
-- 'Words': an analysis of all words that appear in the abstract of ERP related papers.
-From this web-scrape, we also gather and analysis meta-data, such as authors, journals, keywords and date of publication to build profiles of ERPs.
+- The 'Count' approach collects data on co-occurence of ERP terms and other pre-defined terms of interest, including cognitive and/or disorder-related association terms of interest.
+This data is primarily used to examine patterns and similarities across ERP components, based on their associated topics.

-From there, we analyze patterns in the literature and make inferences about ERPs and how they relate based on analyzing this co-occurence data, by analyzing this co-occuring and text data.
+Overall, the goal is to analyze patterns in the literature and make inferences about ERPs, by analyzing the collected data.

 The easiest way to examine the outputs of this project is on the [project website](http://erpscanr.github.io/), which includes